DanClarke-io/firefox-ip-check/README.md

 3. Enjoy!

 ## Installation
 To manually build the extension bundle (.xpi) from the source you need to install the [Firefox Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).
-Then execute the command `cfx xpi` from the add-on’s directory:
+Then execute the command `jpm xpi` from the add-on’s directory:

-	cfx xpi
+	jpm xpi

 This command will produce a file named `ip-check.xpi`.
 You can simply drag and drop it on Firefox to install the Add-on.